Myocardial Abscess

 Routine blood tests

-Anemia with normochromic normocytic red cell indices is present.
+Anemia with normochromic, normocytic red cell indices is present.
 A low serum iron level is also observed.
 A low serum iron-binding capacity is observed in 70-90% of patients.

 Anemia worsens with increased duration of illness.

-In subacute endocarditis, the white blood cell count is usually normal.
+In subacute endocarditis, the white blood cell count usually is normal.
 In contrast, a leukocytosis with increased segmented granulocytes is common in acute endocarditis and myocardial abscess.

-Thrombocytopenia occurs only rarely.
+Thrombocytopenia only rarely occurs.

 Erythrocyte sedimentation rate